Skip to main content

 Lessons Learned

-Test them monthly.
-I caught a corrupted backup during a test restore that would have been catastrophic in a real disaster.
+1. Test backups monthly I caught a corrupted backup during routine testing.
+That would have been catastrophic during real disaster recovery.
+Testing is not optional.

 Security Considerations